BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

     sudo service docker restart

-If you are using systemd, run the following to; enable two docker services on boot and restart dockerd.
+If you are using systemd, run the following to enable two docker services on each boot and restart dockerd.

     sudo systemctl enable dockerd-configuration-file.service
     sudo systemctl enable docker